-According to the CDC, more than 68 percent of U.S. adults older than 20 are either overweight or obese.
+According to the CDC, more than 68% of U.S. adults older than 20 are either overweight or obese.
 Extra weight is a concern because it may cause new health issues or worsen already existing health problems.
-A BMI of 25-30 is considered overweight.
+A BMI of 25 to 30 is considered overweight.
 A BMI over 30 is considered obese.
 To help you determine if your weight is within a normal range, you can use this BMI calculator.

 Maintaining a healthy weight is especially important if you have or have had any of the following conditions:

 High blood pressure

 Cancer of the uterus, gallbladder, kidney, stomach, breast, or colon

 If your weight is not in the healthy range for your height and build, the best way to lose weight is to set a reasonable goal and lose it slowly and gradually.
 For example, lose 1/2 to 1 pound a week.
 An initial weight loss goal of 5 to 7 percent of body weight is realistic for most individuals.
 Develop a healthy pattern of eating and exercising that you can follow for the rest of your life.

 Remember, a calorie is a calorie, no matter if it is from fat, protein, or carbohydrate.
 High-fat foods generally have more calories than foods that are high in carbohydrates or protein, but the truth is, the best way to lose weight is to eat fewer calories than you burn each day.
 Many types of diets can help with weight loss, such as low-calorie, low-carbohydrate, and Mediterranean diets.
 While it is possible to eat a larger quantity of foods that are low in fat as long as they are also low in calories, be sure to check labels or read educational materials to make sure.
 Maintaining healthy eating behaviors is more important than choosing any particular diet.